 Total Cost – $0

-Contact your power company to inquire if they provide this service for free.
-By following their recommendations, you can significantly boost your energy savings.
-Most companies offer this service and will inspect your home to identify potential savings.
-Their suggestions may include any or all of the following:
+Contact your power company and ask if they provide this service free.
+Most companies do and will inspect your home for potential savings.
+Their recommendations may include any or all of the following:

 - Analyze your total home energy usage.